-Grafham Grange currently offer 52 places for students aged 10-16 with social, emotional and mental health (SEMH) needs.
+Grafham Grange offer up to 70 places for students aged 10-19 with social, emotional and mental health (SEMH) needs.

 For a child to be admitted, the Academy must be named by a Local Authority (LA) in the child’s Education Health Care Plan (EHCP) with the primary need of SEMH (Social, Emotional and Mental Health).
 The consultation procedure is extensive and is designed to ensure that each child is able to benefit from the provision offered by Grafham Grange.